Table of Contents

 Explore CoursePricing Breakdown: Looker Vs Power BI

-Looker (by Google Cloud) and Power BI (by Microsoft) are two of the most popular business intelligence (BI) tools.
-Both help businesses visualize data, create reports, and make data-driven decisions.
-However, they differ in pricing, setup, and flexibility.
+Looker (by Google Cloud) and Power BI (through Microsoft) are two of the most popular business intelligence (BI) tools.
+Both assist groups visualize information, create reviews, and make data-driven choices.
+However, they fluctuate in pricing, setup, and flexibility.

 Looker pricing model: